goldfarbas/jekyll_site/collections/_posts/2019-12-02-recap-november.markdown

 ## New Integrations

-Our iTokens it's probably the easiest way to add DeFi lending functionality to any dApp or exchange.
+Our iTokens are probably the easiest way to add DeFi lending functionality to any dApp or exchange.

 ### iTokens on Totle Swap